Welcome to the Battle of the Challengers!

 Starling — the only challenger on this list to offer both personal and business bank accounts free of charge

 Monese — Founder Norris Koppel created Monese in 2015 when he learned he couldn’t open a bank account because, as someone new to the UK, he didn’t have local proof of address

 bunq — Billed the “bank of the free”, bunq lets you invest money in ethical funds and plant trees to offset your carbon footprint

 We'll be adding more Challengers to our list as we go.

-We’ll be running our challengers through FinTech Insights to analyse their digital platforms, features, and overall user experience to uncover their strengths and weaknesses.
+We’ll be running our challengers through our digital research platform, FinTech Insights, to analyze their digital platforms, features, and overall user experience to uncover their strengths and weaknesses.

-- →How they’ve digitised compliance processes like know-your-customer checks
+- How they’ve digitized compliance processes like know-your-customer checks

 So here we are.

 The stage is set, and the contestants are all lined up and raring to go.
 It’s time for the first round: customer onboarding and e-KYC checks.